October 27, 2012

 What's The Feature

 Unfortunately an official replay system was not developed (yet) for League of Legends and players have to use a third party software to record older games.
-Riot did mention that they'll implement one but for now we'll be relying on a buggy system from leaguereplays.
+Riot did mention they'll implement one but for now we'll be relying on a buggy system from leaguereplays.

-DOTA 2 is still in BETA but offers a lot of features that supports both the competitive and public scenes for example an INGAME MIC SYSTEM.
+Dota 2 is still in BETA but offers a lot of features that supports both the competitive and public scenes for example an INGAME MIC SYSTEM.
 When completed, DOTA 2 will offer a tutorial system by having other players coach newer players on how to play.
 Guides will also be offered in the client written by players to help new DOTA players get started.
 Though this system is not offered yet it is currently in development with examples like the HEROPEDIA and the videos showing each spell use.

 Valve is also heavily supporting competitive tournaments by allowing players to spectate all matches of that specific tournament for a small price.